UniversityProjectsAtUnisa/demo-eeg_thesis/README.md

 - Home page: load EEG recording file
 - Demostrator page: shows the practical behavior of the detection system
-- Event navigation page: select and navigate EEG segments with arrhythmia patterns
+- Event navigation page: select and navigate EEG segments with incoming seizure patterns

 The application uses web technologies through Electron.
 The technologies are: